 What is Juneteenth?

-Updated: Officially as of today, June 17, 2021 with the stroke President Biden’s pen, Juneteenth is recognized as National (Federal) Holiday!
+Updated in 2021: Officially as of today, June 17, 2021 with the stroke President Biden’s pen, Juneteenth is recognized as National (Federal) Holiday!

 Let’s enjoy celebrating this weekend and every year from now on !
 June 19th is Juneteenth!